akshayballal95/personal_website/src/lib/assets/blogs/from-the-shadows-to-the-spotlight.md

 author: Akshay Ballal
 stage: live
 image: https://res.cloudinary.com/dltwftrgc/image/upload/v1686247608/Blogs/From-the-shadows-to-the-spotlight/cover_image_wlipti.jpg
-description: Many newcomers to the realm of Deep Learning may find it surprising to come across a blog post detailing the "history" of this field.
-After all, Deep Learning is often perceived as an emerging, cutting-edge technology, seemingly devoid of any substantial historical background.
-However, the truth is that Deep Learning can be traced back as far as the **1940s**.
-Its apparent novelty arises from its lack of popularity during certain periods and its numerous name changes.
-Only recently has it gained widespread recognition under the label of "Deep Learning."
+description: Deep Learning, often seen as a new technology, actually dates back to the 1940s.
+Its novelty comes from periods of low popularity and various name changes.
+Only recently has it gained widespread recognition as "Deep Learning."
 date: 06/06/2023
 ---